Big-Onche/Cube-Conflict/README.md

 # Cube Conflict

-Cube Conflict is a fork of Tesseract (http://tesseract.gg) which is a fork of the Cube 2: Sauerbraten engine (http://sauerbraten.org/).
+Cube Conflict is a fork of Tesseract (http://tesseract.gg) which is a fork of the Cube 2: Sauerbraten (http://sauerbraten.org/).

-Our goal is to make a free, open-source, fun, and complete game able to run smoothly even on low-end computers.
+The goal is to make a free, open-source, fun, and complete game able to run smoothly even on low-end computers.
 Available here and soon on Steam https://store.steampowered.com/app/1454700/Cube_Conflict/

 # Current Content